-Pride in Sport Patrons are at the forefront of our messaging, and are the voices who match our core values in making the Australian sporting community a more inclusive environment for LGBTI+ athletes.
+Pride in Sport Co-Patrons are at the forefront of our messaging, and are the voices who match our core values in making the Australian sporting community a more inclusive environment for athletes with diverse genders and sexualities.

 Alex Blackwell is a former Australian cricket captain who led her country to World Cup and Ashes victories.